MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/repair-officewebappsfarm.md

 (Get-OfficeWebAppsFarm).Machines
 ```

-This example displays the health status of all servers in the farm.
+This example displays the health status of all servers in the Office Online Server farm.